Photo credit: Michael Quinn| Flickr

 There are Medigap supplements that cover all or nearly all of Original Medicare’s out-of-pocket charges, with the exception of prescriptions, which are covered by Part D plans.
-Part D prescription drug plans currently still have a donut hole, but that is slowly being closed as a result of the ACA, and will be gone by 2020 (it closed a year early, in 2019, for brand-name drugs, and will close for generics as of 2020; once the donut hole is closed, enrollees in standard Part D plans pay 25 percent of the cost of their drugs until they reach the catastrophic coverage threshold).
+Part D prescription drug plans currently still have a donut hole, but that is slowly being closed as a result of the ACA, and is fully eliminated as of 2020.

-Medicare Advantage plans are often relatively inexpensive—some have no premium at all other than the cost of Medicare Part B. And Medicare Advantage plans come with built-in caps on out-of-pocket exposure, limited to $6,700 in 2019, although that does not include the cost of prescription drugs.
+Medicare Advantage plans are often relatively inexpensive – some have no premium at all other than the cost of Medicare Part B. And Medicare Advantage plans come with built-in caps on out-of-pocket exposure, limited to $6,700 in 2020 – although that does not include the cost of prescription drugs.
 (Although Medicare Advantage plans have caps on out-of-pocket costs, Original Medicare does not.
 This is why Medigap supplements are so important if you enroll in Original Medicare.)

 Medicare Advantage plans can also include dental and vision coverage, which isn’t covered under Original Medicare.
 But Medicare Advantage plans have the same sort of provider network restrictions as other commercial health plans.

-If you want to add supplemental coverage, the average Part D Prescription Drug Plan costs about $41 per month in 2019 (higher-income enrollees pay more.)
+If you want to add supplemental coverage, the average Part D Prescription Drug Plan costs about $42 per month in 2020.
+(Higher-income enrollees pay more.)
 And the average Medigap premium for Plan F (the most comprehensive Medigap coverage, which is very popular with enrollees) in 2018 was $143 per month.

 To see how your costs under Medicare will compare with what you pay now for your employer-sponsored plan, you’ll want to consider the premiums as well as the out-of-pocket costs for the various coverage options available to you, and see how they stack up against your employer-sponsored coverage.